Gomurmamma/PythonEventsMail/README.md

 This is a submission for the OSU Hackathon Fall 2022.

-2/10/2023 - This project has been refactored to demonstrate OOP.
+2/10/2023 - This project has been refactored as a demonstration of OOP and programming course work fundamentals.
+The script now takes user input for event preferences before making the SeatGeek API request, importing the data to the html template, and emailing the file.

 ## Table of contents